simopt-admin/simopt/docs/index.rst

 * The `directory.py <directory.html>`_ module contains a listing of models, problems, and solvers in the library.

-The `rng <rng.html>`_ folder contains the source code for the MRG32k3a random number generator used throughout SimOpt.

-The experiments folder contains empty folders for storing data and plots produced by running experiments.

 Getting Started
 ----------------

-Please make sure you have the following dependencies installed: Python 3, numpy, scipy, matplotlib, and seaborn.
+Please make sure you have the following dependencies installed: Python 3, numpy, scipy, matplotlib, seaborn, and mrg32k3a.
 Then clone the repo.
 To see an example of how to run an experiment on a solver and problem pair, please view or run demo/demo\_solver\_problem.py.

 Contents
 -------------------